grst/reportsrender/README.rst

 Get dependencies:
 """""""""""""""""

-* Python
+- Python
-* `pandoc`_
+- `pandoc`_

 For the Rmarkdown render engine additionally
-(there is no need to install them if you are not going to use the Rmarkdown rendeirng engine):
+(there is no need to install them if you are not going to use the Rmarkdown rendering engine):

-* R and the following packages:
+- R and the following packages:

 ::

     rmarkdown
     reticulate

 then,

 Install from pip:
 """"""""""""""""""

 ::

     pip install reportsrender

 or,

 Install from github:
 """"""""""""""""""""